hakillha/YX_public_docs/README.md

 Command line parameters you should care about:
 >**`batch_size`**
 **`num-class`**
-**`pretrained`**
-**`output`**
+**`pretrained`** : Use a pretrained model to start the training;
+**`output`** : Output directory.
+Note that the code will automatically create a unique subfolder so you only need to point this to a general work directory.

 Depending on your case there might be a couple settings you would care about.

+**Update:** The following doesn't seem to be true.
 Input size is one of the examples: you shouldn't have an input size too much larger than the data image size.

 ```shell
 python train.py /media/yingges/Data_
 Junior/data/vehicle/FT/cljgh_cut_20200220_checked/clsf/body_type/ --model efficientnet_b0 -b 128 --sched step --epochs 450 --decay-epochs 2.4 --decay-rate .97 --opt rmsproptf --opt-eps .001 -j 8 --warmup-lr 1e-6 --weight-decay 1e-5 --drop 0.4 --drop-connect 0.3 --aa rand-m9-mstd0.5 --remode pixel --reprob 0.2 --amp --lr .016 --num-class 15 --pretrained --output /media/yingges/Data_Junior/data/vehicle/FT/cljgh_cut_20200220_checked/clsf/work_dir/
 ```
-When prompted with "Downloading...", it's recommended to use a VPN and a web browser to download the link to the target location.
+When prompted with "Downloading...", it's recommended to use a VPN and a web browser to download the linked pretrained model to the target location.

 ## Evaluation and visualizatoin